Turn your Dream Admit into Reality

 Overview of Stanford University

-Stanford is known for:
+Why Stanford is Special

-• Its strong focus on innovation and entrepreneurship
+• Strong focus on innovation and entrepreneurship

-• World-class research centers
+• Home to many world-class research centers

-• A culture of leadership and creativity
+• A culture that encourages creativity and leadership

 Overview of the Stanford MEM Program